Skip to Content

 Beak Shapes and Colors

-• Sharp black-tipped beaks signal hunting prowess
+• Sharp black-tipped beaks make excellent hunters.

-• Color variations help camouflage and communication
+• Color variations enhance camouflage or signal to mates.

 Plumage and Feathers